ministryofjustice/moj-design-system/app/views/components/currency-input/README.md

-Use the Currency Input component to help users enter an amount of money in a specified currency.
+Use the currency input component to help users enter an amount of money in a specified currency.

 {{ dsExample({
   name: 'currency-input',